adamkocsis/Rcourse/2_Advanced_Beginner/10_matrices_and_arrays/colnames_rownames.md

 Now this is getting complex looking - that is because the `attributes` and the `dimnames` inside them are stored using the `list` type, which can be recognized from the dollar `$` symbols.
 This implementation allows more general use for n-dimensional matrices.
 We will learn how to interact directly with these later.

->The `list`s are necessary because even though the same type is used for the row and column (or the nth dimension's) names, their number can be different!
+>The `list`s are necessary because even though the same type (character) is used for the row and column (or the nth dimension's) names, their number can be different!